 Hypothalamus in the brain does not function completely at an early age and if there is no brood of chicks done then it leads to the inactivated digestive system, thermoregulatory system and immune system.

 Brooding is important to not be susceptible to infections due to less immunity because of growing in low temperatures.

 Brooding ensures the proper growth of body tissues in chickens.

 The development of tissues through brooding helps gain a proper body temperature and a good body framework.

 The body temperature regulation through brooding also makes for the chicks to develop a good feather cover.

 Brooding is very important also because it activates the endocrine system in animals.

 The process of brooding also ensures that the animals have a well activated digestive system.

 The most important effect of brooding is that it develops a better immune system in the chicks that helps them lead a long and healthy life which is the main purpose.

 Brooding is a very natural way of growing the broods of chicks from day zero to a period of 3-8 weeks into well developed and high performing flocks.
-Nowadays these techniques are very well known and practised widely.
-The most important thing to consider here is the understanding of the requirements and managing according.
-And the first three days or the first 72 hours are the most important period as the chicks then are vulnerable and if not cared for well they will not miraculously survive and turn into healthy well performing flocks.
+Nowadays these techniques are very well known and practiced widely.
+The most important thing to consider here is the understanding of the requirements and managing accordingly.
+And the first three days or the first 72 hours are the most important period as the chicks then are vulnerable and if not cared for well they will not miraculously survive and turn into healthy, well performing flocks.
 The underwhelming treatment provided is a disaster and the mistake made in the initial stages cannot be corrected when they become chickens and hens.
 One should follow up constantly to ensure that they are provided for.